ParthivMan12/Sans-Sanness-Fight/README.md

 heya.

-Its me, sans.
+its me, sans.

-So.
+so.

-This game is incomplete.
+this game is incomplete.

-The "creator" needs to add sound, a game over screen, and music.
+the "creator" needs to add sound, a game over screen, and music.

-Yet...
+yet...

-Its not done.
+its not done.

-The creator is waiting in ancipation for this "game" to complete.
+the creator is waiting in ancipation for this "game" to complete.

-Now....
+now....

-See ya later, kid.
+see ya later, kid.